DunMove Favicon 1.10.07.4

 Do I have to exercise every day?

 No. You can choose your favorite days - and the plan adapts to them.
-You train in a way that suits your life.
+So you can train in a way that suits your everyday life.
+The logic also ensures that there are no unhealthy constellations (e.g. four days in a row).

 What happens if I am ill or on vacation?